-- 1. Development comprises the sensitive conversion of former agricultural buildings or where new development is proposed, development is of a high design quality which is sensitive to the character of the surrounding rural area; - 2.
+1. Development comprises the sensitive conversion of former agricultural buildings or where new development is proposed, development is of a high

+- design quality which is sensitive to the character of the surrounding rural area; - 2.
 Schemes provide visitor accommodation or small business units to support local rural diversification and employment opportunities; - 3.
 Suitable and safe access is provided, and there is adequate on site car and cycle parking for visitors and occupants; - 4.
-The amenity of any neighbouring residential areas is protected; - 5.
+Applicants can demonstrate that the local highway network is adequate in terms of design and capacity to cater for any increases in traffic generation; and - 5.
+The amenity of any neighbouring residential areas is protected, and noise and light pollution are minimised.

 Proposals for farm/village shops and cafes will be encouraged.